danielharrell/open-eyes-lect-2017-18/Open.md

 door, they will not survive his awareness of it, or Penelope's.
-And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests all the more that true openness, in the end, is not within any bounds, but beyond all bounds.
-This boundlessness is even implied in everyday speech: for again, when we say our eyes are open to mean we are awake, this captures how we seem to see *through* our eyes to a whole world outside us.
+And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests all the more that true openness is not within any bounds, but beyond all bounds.
+This boundlessness is even implied in everyday speech.
+For again, when we say our eyes are open to mean we are awake, this captures how we seem to see *through* our eyes to a whole world outside us.
 We call our eyes *open*, that is, as if they were transparent